With several ways to answer the question, “how to create a good budget”, each method may not be applicable to you.

 Step 2: Break down spending into subcategories

 Budgets can be broad or granular depending on how you like to slice up your spending.
-I’m generally very detailed with how I break down my budget.
+I’m generally detailed with how I break down my budget.
 Clothes get its own category.
 Netflix has its own category.
 Likewise for haircuts, restaurants, and organic Colombian coffee.
-Just kidding about the coffee.
+Kidding about the coffee.

 If multiple categories sound overwhelming, break down your spending into four main subcategories: fixed, fun, fudge, and future.
 If you’re brand new to budgeting, you may want to go this route first.